 As I’ve stated in the beginning of this article system design is a collective, shared responsibility.
 Individual, local actions have the potential to affect the system globally, so it’s essential that the development team is on the same page regarding the codebase conventions, employed architectures and the technology stack.

-The most effective way to build this shared knowledge environment is to involve the team in all system design decisions.
+The most effective way to build this shared knowledge environment is to involve the team in system design decisions.
 The benefits are plenty:

 - Individuals feel valued and part of the team